-NRNC/K220 Nursing Care Across the Life Span
+NRNC/K 220 Nursing Care III

-This course introduces delivery of nursing care to the expanding family, including mothers, infants, children and families and concepts related to the nursing care of individuals experiencing alternations in mental health functioning.
-Nursing care management of individuals with chronic mental health disorders is emphasized.
-This course expands on the nursing care required for those experiencing alterations in the gastrointestinal, hepatobiliary, respiratory, and circulatory systems, as well as disorders related to fluids and electrolytes.
+4 Class hours, 2 Lab hours, 13 Clinical hours/9 Credits This course introduces the delivery of nursing care to the childbearing family, including parents, infants, and children.
+Concepts related to nursing care management of individuals with mental health disorders are expanded in this course.
+The course builds upon nursing care required for individuals experiencing acute alterations in the gastrointestinal, hepatobiliary, respiratory, circulatory systems, and disorders related fluids and electrolytes.
 Based on Patricia Benner's novice to expert nursing model of skill attainment, the student will develop critical thinking skill and use the nursing process to provide and evaluate holistic nursing care for individuals, families and groups across the lifespan.
-Theoretical concepts of health, wellness continuum, therapeutic nutrition, pharmacology, lifespan development, and ethical - legal aspects related to the role of the registered nurse are integrated.
-The developing student will use evidence to support nursing actions.
-Learning experiences in the community and inpatient mental health and medical surgical patient areas will provide opportunities to integrate theory with clinical practice.
-(Prerequisties: NRNC117; or matriculation in Advanced Placement Option, Healthcare Provider BLS/CPR, Student Liability and Medical Insurance.)
+Integrated throughout the course are concepts of health, wellness continuum, therapeutic nutrition, pharmacology, lifespan development, and ethical - legal aspects related to the role of the registered nurse.
+Learning experiences in the community and inpatient facilities provide opportunities to integrate theory with clinical practice in the areas of mental health, medical/surgical, pediatrics, and child-bearing families.
+(Prerequisites: English composition, SCIC201 and 202, PSYC 101 and 114 with grade of "C" or higher; Co-requisites: Math elective, SCIC205, BLS Certification, liability and medical insurance, active NH Nurse Assistant Licensure)